zavolanlab/mirflowz/pipeline_documentation.md

 #### `merge_all_maps`

-Concatenate the four alignments files into a single file.
+Concatenate the four alignment files into a single one.

 - **Input**
   - Alignments files, without SAM header (`.sam`); from